TOKYO CHORUS

 Personal Thoughts and Comments

 Tokyo Chorus is a wonderful introduction of Ozu during the silent era.
 Thematically you can certainly see that Ozu later built upon what he developed early on here, and stylistically there is clearly a more Hollywood influenced approach.
 The film is tragic yet deeply hopeful at the same time.
 One of the key examinations of the film is the contrast between urban and suburban living, but ultimately this is a film of parenthood in it's very essence.
-The film is remarkably moving particularly in the way Ozu captures (without sentiment) the childrens acceptance and understanding of their fathers work simply as a means to provide them with food.
+The film is remarkably moving particularly in the way Ozu captures (without sentiment) the childrens understanding of their fathers work simply as a means to provide them with food.
 There are some remarkable images and sequences within this film that are very memorable and Ozu blends his definitive mix of humor and bittersweet sadness.
 Above all, Tokyo Chorus displays the early depicts of a poetic master.

 Film Images